Last Updated on

 - Keep your mouth clean, especially if you have mouth sores.
 Swishing with salt water or other commercial products can sometimes be useful.

-While wearing dental appliances, it is especially important to pay extra close attention to dental hygiene.
+While wearing dental appliances, it is especially important to pay extra close attention to teeth hygiene.

 You should brush your teeth after every meal, taking extra care to assure that food is not stuck in the wires or brackets.
 You should also floss once per day to remove food that gets lodged between teeth.
 There are special flossers that help get around the wires and between the teeth.